The Daily Groove

-Some people seem to think they're not powerful unless they can alter the space-time continuum or override the free will of other human beings.
-(Even God supposedly doesn't mess with free will!)
+Some people seem to think they’re not powerful unless they can alter the space-time continuum or override the free will of other human beings.
+(Even the Almighty supposedly doesn’t mess with free will!)

-I happen to know that Rachel is an intelligent and competent mother, and her frustration is understandable.
-So all I'm really saying is this: The fact that she can't perform the supernatural act of being in two places at once doesn't mean she is powerless, it just means she isn't God. :)
+I happen to know that this particular mother is intelligent and competent, and her frustration is understandable.
+So all I’m really saying is this: The fact that she can’t perform the supernatural act of being in two places at once doesn’t mean she is powerless, it just means she isn’t “God.” :)

 "My ex claims he is broke and can never help financially with the little things for our children: swim classes, clothes, Christmas presents, etc. Yet he [travels frequently] while I stay at home and take care of kids.
 How do I find my power when I feel this is unfair?"